-Students who have been identified with more than one area of exceptionality are placed in an integrated setting and may or may not receive resource withdrawal.
-In most instances, the students require alternative programming, curriculum modifications, accommodations and additional support in order to be successful at school.
+Students who have been identified with more than one area of exceptionality may be placed in an integrated setting and may or may not receive resource withdrawal.
+In some instances, the students require alternative programming, curriculum modifications, accommodations and additional support in order to be successful at school.